telerik/blazor-docs/components/notification/overview.md

 >caption The Notification provides the following features:

 * `Class` - `string` - the CSS class that will be rendered on the main wrapping element of the Notification component.
-You could use that class to to control the size of the component.
+You could use that class to to control things like the size or the z-index of the component.
 You can find more infomation and examples in the [Appearance]({%slug notification-appearance%}) article.

 * `AnimationType` - an `enum` which allows you to customize the animation of the Notifications.
 You can find more infomation and examples in the [Appearance]({%slug notification-appearance%}) article.